Polls open for Student Government elections, here’s a guide before you vote:

 Marisol Fernandez

-Election results will be announced at 5:30 p.m.
+Election results will be announced 5:30 p.m.
 Feb.
 15 at the Lakeside Patio.